COPE FILES LEGAL COMPLAINT:

-On December 2, 2014, the Federal District Court of Kansas dismissed the Complaint on the grounds that although the Complaint alleges a religious injury to the parents and students, the injury does not rise to a level that is legally sufficient to give them "standing" or the right to complain in Federal Courts under the First and Fourteenth Amendments of the U.S. Constitution.
-The First and Fourteenth Amendments forbid, among other things, any Federal, state or local entity, including a State Board of Education, to adopt a policy respecting an establishment of religion, or abridging the free exercise thereof.
+On December 2, 2014, Judge Daniel D. Crabtree of the Federal District Court of Kansas dismissed the Complaint, not on the basis of the legal merits of its claims, but rather on a narrow jurisdictional ground.
+The District Court ruled that although the Complaint alleges a religious injury to the parents and students, the injury does not rise to a level that is legally sufficient to give them "standing" or the right to complain in Federal Courts about a state Policy that seeks to establish in K-12 Kansas students a non-theistic religious worldview.

-The Court's decision is based primarily on the determination that the injury to Plaintiffs is nothing more than an "abstract stigmatic injury," because the 850 page Policy adopted by the state board is not "binding" on the Kansas Public schools.
+The Court's decision is based primarily on the conclusion that the injury to Plaintiffs is nothing more than an "abstract stigmatic injury," because the 850 page Policy adopted by the State Board is not "binding" on the Kansas public schools.

-Plaintiffs believe the Court's ruling should be reversed due to errors of law and fact.
-The Policy is in fact binding as the law requires schools to develop curriculum that teaches standards adopted by the State Board.
+The Plaintiffs believe the Court's ruling should be reversed due to errors of law and fact.
+The Policy is in fact binding as the law effectively requires schools to develop curricula that implement the goals and objectives adopted by the State Board.

-Furthermore, Plaintiffs' injuries as alleged in the Complaint include injuries other than stigmatic psychological injuries acknowledged by the Court.
+Furthermore, the Plaintiffs' injuries as alleged in the Complaint include injuries other than stigmatic psychological injuries acknowledged by the Court, and none is abstract as all are personal to the Plaintiffs.
 The additional assaults on the rights of the parents and children alleged in the Complaint and ignored by the Court amount to serious personal injuries that far exceed the very low injury thresholds established by the Tenth Circuit.
 A Policy of the state to injure Plaintiffs' children through a plan designed to indoctrinate them for 13 years into accepting an atheistic worldview is frightening to a parent who believes the lives and well-being of their children depend on their having and sustaining a theistic religious faith.
 The injury is especially acute for those parents who lack the knowledge and resources necessary to provide an educational alternative.

-Accordingly, COPE and its attorneys will seek to have the ruling reversed on an appeal to the 10th Circuit Court of Appeals.
+Accordingly, COPE and its attorneys are seeking to have the ruling reversed on an appeal to the U.S. Court of Appeals for the Tenth Circuit.